VocHub/ai-for-beginners/README.md

-# intro-ml-to-kids
+# Artificial Intelligence for Beginners

-Introducing how Machine Learning work by drawing a parallel on how a baby learn to associate a name to a picture.
+Explaining how Machine Learning work by drawing a parallel on how a baby learn to associate a name to a picture.